nsrr/nsrr-cloud/client-lib/pypi/README.md

-# nsrr-cloud
+# nsrr

-nsrr-cloud is a Python library to access NSRR Cloud resources.
+[nsrr](https://pypi.org/project/nsrr) - a python based Client library is available for users to access NSSR Cloud resources.
+This library is compatible with Mac, Linux and Windows (tested on win10 PowerShell with admin privileges).

 ## Installation

-`pip install nsrr-cloud`
+`pip install nsrr`

 If both version of python i.e., python2.x and python3.x are installed in the OS then you can use below command to call python3 based pip using,

-`pip3 install nsrr-cloud`
+`pip3 install nsrr`

 If python3 is not installed in the OS then you can use below command to install python,